stone315/Personal-Webpage/content/authors/admin/_index.md

 - Visitors
 ---

-I am Chak Lam Shek, currently a 3rd year Electrical Engineering Ph.D. student at the University of Maryland, College Park (UMD) from Fall 2021.
-My current research focusses on
+I am Chak Lam Shek, currently a 3rd-year Electrical Engineering Ph.D. student at the University of Maryland, College Park (UMD) since Fall 2021.
+Under the guidance of Professor [Pratap Tokekar](https://www.cs.umd.edu/people/tokekar), my research primarily revolves around the design of planning and reinforcement learning algorithms.
+I have a particular interest in solving multiple-agent reinforcement learning problems.
+My work delves into creating frameworks to enhance agent coordination and improving exploration strategies for efficiency.
+Additionally, I have a keen interest in integrating Large Language Models (LLM) into the reinforcement learning process to adapt to various environmental challenges.
-I'm Niko, a medical doctor turned neuroscientist and image analyst.
-Since October 2022, I work as a Research Software Engineer at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/) and [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/).

-I completed my PhD at the [Functional Imaging Lab](https://www.dpz.eu/en/unit/functional-imaging-laboratory/about-us.html) of the [German Primate Center](https://www.dpz.eu), where I studied the effects of anesthesia on brain function using neuroimaging techniques, including functional Magnetic Resonance Imaging (fMRI) and in vivo 2‐photon calcium imaging.

-I care about promoting open, collaborative, and reproducible science.
-In my free time, you will find me dancing to swing music and trying to play the saxophone.